All About Video Game Designers

 - World Designer

 In the United States, there were 287,200 jobs for Video Game Designer in 2016.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Video Game Designer by 2026.
-There will be an estimated 22,400 positions for Video Game Designer per year.
+Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.

 The states with the most job growth for Video Game Designer are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.